acelyc111/kudu/docs/design-docs/tablet.md

 Unlike Delta Compactions described above, note that row ids are _not_ maintained in a Merging Compaction.
 This makes the handling of concurrent mutations a somewhat intricate dance.
-This process is described in more detail in 'compaction.txt' in this directory.
+This process is described in more detail in [Compaction Design Doc](compaction.md).

 Overall picture
 ============================================================